-- Approved appeals A student whose appeal is approved will be eligible to receive federal financial aid for the approved semester. - Denied appeals A student whose appeal was denied may take courses at their own expense until they meet the minimum SAP requirements.
+- Approved appeals A student whose appeal is approved will be eligible to receive financial aid for the upcoming semester for which they wish to attend. - Denied appeals -A student whose appeal was denied may take courses at their own expense until they meet the minimum SAP requirements.
 If an appeal is denied, the student may submit a request to meet with the Director of Financial Aid for a second appeal.
-Once the appeal has been reviewed by the director, notification will be sent to the student along with any other options available.
-If an appeal is denied a second time, the student may only be for specific types of private/alternative loans.
+Once this appeal has been reviewed by the director, notification will be sent to the student along with any other options available.
+If an appeal is denied a second time, the student may only be eligible for specific types of private/alternative loans.
 It will be the student's responsibility to secure a private loan if they wish.

 Students seeking to re-establish financial aid eligibility remain ineligible to receive financial aid assistance until the appeal process is complete and a decision has been made by the Financial Aid Office.
 Students should be prepared to pay tuition, fees, and other educational expenses until they have been approved to receive financial aid.
+You will not be allowed to start classes or move on campus until you have made arrangements to pay your bill with our Student Accounts office.
+You may call them at 828.771.2062.

 For further details, please visit the Warren Wilson College Financial Aid Office web page: www.warren-wilson.edu/finaid